 A359

-A350-900 is the representative branch of the Airbus A350 family, capturing the baseline branch most tied to airline flagship renewals.
+A350-900 is an in-service member of the Airbus A350 family, known for the baseline branch most tied to airline flagship renewals.

 A35K

-A350-1000 is the representative branch of the Airbus A350 family, capturing the stretched flagship version used on dense premium long-haul routes.
+A350-1000 is an in-service member of the Airbus A350 family, known for the stretched flagship version used on dense premium long-haul routes.

 Specifications